CaptainPlusPlus/my_algorithms/AND_of_range.markdown

 Not to mention we can do much better.

 ### Achieving O(1) (My algorithm)
-* **Finding differentiating bits IS THE DEFINITION OF XOR**
+* **Finding differentiating bits IS THE DEFINITION OF XOR**.
-* Finding MSB can be achieved with O(logn) for any bitarray with Brian Kerningham's algorithm
+* Finding MSB can be achieved with O(logn) for any bitarray with Brian Kerningham's algorithm.
 and O(1) with Mul De Brujin/Hammingbird method if sizeof integer is known (can also be dynamically constructed for any size).

 ##### The detailed pseudo code will now be: